Challenges for $\Lambda$CDM: An update: Conclusions-Discussion-Outlook

 \section{Conclusions-Discussion-Outlook}

-In the present review, we discussed in a unified manner many existing curiosities in cosmological and astrophysical data that appear to be in some tension ($2\sigma$ or larger) with the standard $\Lambda$CDM model as defined by the Planck18 parameter values.
-The Hubble crisis is the most significant observational indication that the current standard model $\Lambda$CDM may need to be modified after more than 20 years since its establishment.
+In the present review, we discussed in a unified manner many existing curiosities in cosmological and astrophysical data that appear to be in some tension ($2\sigma$ or larger) with the standard $\Lambda$CDM model as specified by the Planck18 parameter values.
+The Hubble tension is the most significant observational indication that the current standard model $\Lambda$CDM may need to be modified after more than 20 years since its establishment.

 In addition to the well known tensions ($H_0$ tension, $S_8$ tension and $A_L$ anomaly), we provided a list of the non-standard cosmological signals in cosmological data.
 We presented the current status of these signals and their level of significance and also referred to recent resources where more details can be found for each signal.
 These signals have a lower statistical significance level than the $H_0$ tension but may also constitute hints towards new physics.
 We also briefly discussed possible theoretical approaches that have been considered in order to explain the non-standard nature of these signals.